 |East Coast Australia to West Coast USA via Nadi||41,900 Qantas Points||108,400 Qantas Points|

-The length of Melbourne to Nadi just falls into the next zone on Qantas’ Classic Flight Reward chart by 2 miles, so it bumps up the points required quite a bit, especially in Business Class, which is very unfortunate.
+The length of Melbourne to Nadi just falls into the next zone on Qantas’ Classic Flight Reward chart by three miles, so it bumps up the points required quite a bit, especially in Business Class.
+Very unfortunate!